 By now the question may be posed in your mind, what have these things to do with responsible rhetoric?
 Granting that they are useful for a man to know when he is embarked upon an argument, in what way do they make you more responsible?
 Well, he will, of course, never be responsible unless he is willing to be intellectually honest.
 But granted that, I would say that there are means of showing him the relationship of what he is saying to the truth.
 Or, expressed in another way, they are means of estimating the real truth value of any assertion or argument.
 And I think the best way to see this is to turn things around for a moment and look at matters from the other side, to look at some of the tricks that are employed by propagandists.
 As I said near the beginning, the chief reason people today are baffled by propagandists is that they have such poor understanding of the arts of persuasion.
 For the tricks of propaganda are nothing more than perversions of the devices of rhetoric.
 The propagandist is a rhetorician, but a base one, because he is using an accepted machinery of persuasion to seize and not to enlighten and edify.

 Let’s inspect a few examples.
 One of the commonest tricks of the propagandist in any age is name-calling.
 If he desires us to accept something, he applies a good name to it; if he desires us to reject it, applies an evil one.
-Name-calling is nothing more on earth but the arguments of damnation because the name is employed to define the thing.
+Name-calling is nothing more on earth but the argument from definition because the name is employed to define the thing.
 Or to put it in a class, if the name applied is a true one, then the argument must be viewed as honest, but the propagandist applies a name which is speciously good.
 That is to say, it looks good to the uncritical but actually, it is not.
 To cite one example, such an abuse occurs today, (I am expressing a personal opinion here) with the Taft-Hartley Act being called a slave labor law.
 This is a name, you see, supposed to put it in a class.
 Is there any legitimate sense in which those who work under the provisions of that act can be called slaves?
 I cannot see it and apparently the sober sense of the country has rejected it.
 The propagandist here is taking over the law and trying to fit it into a category where it does not belong.
 His process is called a false name.
 This is, then, a perversion of the argument based on definition.

 For the next example, I shall go not to political controversy but to advertisement, a great field, I regret to say, for the abuse of rhetoric.
 A year or so ago, there appeared in magazines eye-catching full page ads by the manufacturer of a certain metal and the burden of these advertisements was that this metal had won the war.